Huertix/UsersManager/README.txt

 1. npm install
 2. mongorestore -->   this step will insert a demo data into DB
 3. npm start  -->   run the application
-4. login as admin - 123 for full control.
+4. login as "admin - 123" for full control.

-In case you want modify the style.scss file, you should run "grunt default" in order to compile to style.css
+In case you want to modify the style.scss file, you should run "grunt default" in order to compile it to style.css

 /public/inidex.html is the entry point of the app.